lodauria/AudioSpeedUp/README.md

 _**For italian users**: This project has been presented also in video on [YouTube](https://youtu.be/IKIYfGBtt2g)._

 ## New Features!

+  - Opus files supported also on older Android versions
   - Proximity sensor detection
   - Better support for languages